What is Yorkshire Inclusive TSA looking for?

 What documents will I need to bring to the interview?

-On the day of the interview please bring with you your passport or driving licence, GCSE certificates, Degree certificate, Professional Skills Tests (if these have been done).
+On the day of the interview please bring with you your passport or driving licence, GCSE certificates, Degree certificate.
 If applying for an Art place please bring a portfolio of your work with you.

 The interview will be in two parts within schools in the partnership